microwerx/uaf-ctra/README.md

 vncserver :1
 ```

-Then connect using RPI-IP-ADDRESS:5901 and entering the password you configured just previously.
+Then connect using RPI-IP-ADDRESS:5901 and entering the password you
+configured just previously.
+If you do not know your ip addres, you can run
+`ifconfig` at the command line.

+## VNC Client (headless)

+**Remmina** is a good Linux based VNC Client. **TightCNV** is a free VNC that also works on Windows.
+On macOS, you can follow the instructions at <https://raspberrypi.stackexchange.com/questions/59605/access-to-raspberry-pi-vnc-session-from-mac-os-x>.

 ## Configure Python 3